developerforce/DataWeaveInApex/README.md

 # DataWeave In Apex
 Examples for working with DataWeave scripts from Apex.

-This functionality is [currently in Beta](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/DataWeaveInApex.htm) in Summer '23.
-It can be selectively enabled in scratch orgs.
+This functionality is [GA](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/DataWeaveInApex.htm) in Winter `24.

 For feedback and questsions, please see the [DataWeave in Apex](https://trailhead.salesforce.com/trailblazer-community/groups/0F94S000000kGtKSAU) Trailblazer community group.